• Email Outreach

 Beyond personal tidbits, your follow-up needs to connect directly to their professional challenges.
 Don't just guess what their priorities are; use what they told you.
 Ask them why solving a particular problem is important to them and their team.
 Then, frame your follow-up around that "why."
 Instead of a generic check-in, try something like, "When we last spoke, you mentioned your team was struggling with X. I was thinking about that and wanted to share how our [specific feature] could directly address it."
 This shifts the focus from your need to sell to their need for a solution, positioning you as a helpful advisor.

-Add a Personal Touch Without Overstepping
+How to Add a Personal Touch (Without Being Creepy)

 There’s a fine line between being personal and getting too personal.
 The goal is to be thoughtful, not invasive.
 A great way to do this is by referencing their professional world.
 Did their company just get mentioned in the news?
 Did they recently publish a great article on LinkedIn?
 Mentioning it shows you’re paying attention to their work and their industry.
 For example, "I saw your recent post on LinkedIn about [topic] and thought it was spot on."
 This kind of personalization is relevant, respectful, and demonstrates a genuine interest in their success.
 You can use AI-powered workflows to get alerts on these activities and build them into your outreach.

-How to Add Value with Every Follow-Up
+How to Add Value in Every Follow-Up Email

 The line between persistent and pushy is thinner than we think.
 The secret to staying on the right side of it is making every single touchpoint valuable for your prospect.
 If your follow-up doesn’t offer them something useful, it’s just noise.
 It’s easy to get caught up in our own targets and timelines, but a successful follow-up strategy isn't about us.
 It’s about them.
 Shifting your mindset from “How can I get a response?” to “How can I be helpful?” changes the entire dynamic of the conversation.